jasona7/ChatCVE/README.md

 ## 🚀 Features
 - **🧠 Natural Language Queries**: Ask questions in plain English (or your preferred language)!
 No need to grapple with complex query languages.
 - **🔮 AI-Powered Analysis**: Our app is backed by Langchain's AI framework.
 It can easily surface important vulnerability information using Human Language.
 The requets are translated to SQL for querying specific artifact findings.
-- **⏭️ Proactive Assistance**: Help identify potential areas of concern proactively, making auditing efforts more efficient and ensuring compliance with security standards.
+- **⏭️ Proactive Assistance**: Anyone can identify potential concerns proactively to improve the overall Cyber Wecurity Posture.
-- **🔁 Triage & Remediation**: Assist in CVE remediation using the National Vulnerability Database (NVD).
+- **🔁 Triage & Remediation**: Assist in Vulnerability remediation using the National Vulnerability Database (NVD).
 Can be extended to triage using other CVE advisory databases.

 ## 📲 Installation